copyright © Wartime Heritage Association

 flying as crew in Fairey Swordfish and Avro Anson aircraft.

-British aircraft carriers.
-Trained in wireless communication and
+aircraft carriers.
+Trained in wireless communication and gunnery,

-gunnery, their role was to maintain communication between planes
+their role was to maintain communication between planes and ships

-gunnery, and procedures to communicate with other airborne
+and procedures to communicate with other airborne aircraft and

-aircraft and with the fleet, the TAGs would serve on carrier ships in
+with the fleet, the TAGs would serve on carrier ships in both the

-both the Atlantic and Pacific and participated in many of the
+Atlantic and Pacific and participated in many of the important

-mates, John Arnold Bennett, Albert David Brookes, Raymond Edgar
+John Arnold Bennett, Albert David Brookes, Raymond Edgar Stanier,

-Stanier, and Henry Taylor, were killed when two Anson aircraft on a
+and Henry Taylor, were killed when two Anson aircraft on a training

-training flight collided in mid-air.
-They were buried in Mountain
+flight collided in mid-air.
+They were buried in Mountain Cemetery,

 Gunners School.